How to realistically market to the whole buying group.

 The Iron Horse insight.

 Developer acquisition takes time.
 So, brace yourself for a long but rewarding journey..
 It often takes numerous visits to a brand or product site for a developer to seriously consider adopting a solution or product.
 Once they have the product or solution in hand, it takes countless more visits for them to get acclimated and comfortable with integrating an offering into their project.
-At either stage, your goal is to build trust with through frequent positive interactions.
+At either stage, your goal is to build trust through frequent positive interactions.

 Integrated Marketing Maturity Assessment